Negotiations between Iran and the US over Tehran's nuclear program return to secluded Oman

-MUSCAT, Oman — (AP) — Negotiations between Iran and the United States over Tehran's rapidly advancing nuclear program will return Saturday to the secluded sultanate of Oman, where experts on both sides will start hammering the technical details of any possible deal.
+MUSCAT, Oman — (AP) — Negotiations between Iran and the United States over Tehran's rapidly advancing nuclear program will return Saturday to the secluded sultanate of Oman, where experts on both sides will start hammering out the technical details of a possible deal.

 The talks seek to limit Iran's nuclear program in exchange for the lifting of some of the crushing economic sanctions the U.S. has imposed on the Islamic Republic closing in on half a century of enmity.
-Trump repeatedly has threatened to unleash airstrikes targeting Iran's program if a deal isn't reached.
+U.S. President Donald Trump has repeatedly threatened to unleash airstrikes targeting Iran's program if a deal isn't reached.
 Iranian officials increasingly warn that they could pursue a nuclear weapon with their stockpile of uranium enriched to near weapons-grade levels.

-Neither Iran nor the U.S. have offered any explanation on why the talks will return to the Omani capital of Muscat, nestled in the Hajar Mountains.
+Neither Iran nor the U.S. has offered any explanation on why the talks will return to Muscat, the Omani capital nestled in the Hajar Mountains.
 Oman has been a mediator between the countries.
 Last weekend's talks in Rome offered a more-equal flight distance between Iranian Foreign Minister Abbas Araghchi and U.S. Mideast envoy Steve Witkoff, who are leading the negotiations.

 But Rome remains in mourning after the death of Pope Francis, whose funeral will be Saturday.
 And Iranian state television, in covering last weekend's talks, complained at length on air about the "paparazzi" gathered across the street from the Omani Embassy in Rome's Camilluccia neighborhood.